virtualsquare/virtualsquare.github.io/tutorials/vudevfuse.md

 ## sshfs: mount a remote filesystem using ssh

-The following example shows how to mount the filesystem of a remote host using ssh/
+The following example shows how to mount the filesystem of a remote host using ssh:

 ```bash
 $$ vu_insmod fuse